 If high earning capabilities are supported by unduly aggressive risk taking, net income, which is the bottom line, often becomes unstable, because of credit costs and other expenses.
 In particular, credit costs often become a factor that depresses income.
 Therefore, after examining basic earnings capabilities, JCR also examines earnings capabilities after deducting credit costs.
 Even among banks that have the same level of earnings after the deduction of credit costs, certain banks have strong earnings capabilities combined with aggressive risk taking and large credit costs, while other banks do not aggressively take risks and have low basic earnings capabilities but also low credit costs.
 This is caused by the difference in the business model adopted by each bank.
-JCR notes that the volatility of the credit costs of aggressive risk takers is generally large, and their earnings after the deduction of credit costs.
+JCR notes that the volatility of the credit costs of aggressive risk takers is generally large, and their earnings after the deduction of credit costs are often distressed at the time of adverse market conditions.